Mega Menu

 • Trojan – These are usually disguised as a valid download, tricking the user into installing the malware.
 Trojans can also be spread through email attachments.

-• Spyware – A general term for many different types of malware, spyware is installed into the POS operating systems and sends stolen personal data to an outside database.
+• Spyware – A general term for many different types of malware, spyware is installed into the POS operating systems and sends stolen personal data in your POS to an outside database.

 • Keylogger – A common type of spyware, keyloggers log key inputs made on a device.
 This is used on eCommerce stores to steal card info as the customer enters it in during the checkout process.